USEPA/epanet-manual/docs/C_command_line_EPANET.rst

   format.
 If the latter file is not needed then just the input and report file names should be supplied.
-As written, the above command assumes that you are working in the directory in which EPANET was installed or that this directory has been added to the PATH statement in your AUTOEXEC.BAT file.
-Otherwise full pathnames for the executable **epanet2d.exe** and the files on the command line must be used.
+As written, the above command assumes that you are working in the directory in which EPANET was installed or that this directory has been added to the system PATH variable.
+Otherwise full pathnames for the executable **runepanet.exe** and the files on the command line must be used.
 The error messages for command line EPANET are the same as those for Windows EPANET and are listed in Appendix B.

 Input File Format
 ~~~~~~~~~~~~~~~~~